LancastrianScientist/Calculusator/README.md

 V9 has a numerical integrator.
 I improved the processing ability on a raspberry pi by reducing the number of widgets.
 (The raspberry pi lost focus on widgets).
 I achieved the widget reduction by combining input and result lables and boxes for all mathematical operations.
 I added a latex imafge of the question so that a user can now easily tell if they have input the right question.
 I also used I also improved the information page.

 I developed the calculator to practice GUI development in python.
 The calculator development also matched my interest in learning and teaching maths.
-I started a blog to track my journey into the calculus calculator, but found I preferred coding to blogging  so the blog describes an early push button format that I later abandoned, but I plan to catch up with the new development soon. (https://www.blogger.com/blog/post/edit/3710951870764407474/486998060452562925).
+I started a blog to track my journey into the calculus calculator. (https://www.blogger.com/blog/post/edit/3710951870764407474/486998060452562925).

 I also post about my coding and other stuff on LinkedIn: https://www.linkedin.com/in/dr-david-e-87217957/